-A user can make a call with a speed call list (or system speed call list) by either selecting a line and pressing the speed call button, and then entering the index of the desired entry.
-For devices without a speed call button the user accesses the list by going off hook, dialing the FFC for the speed call access, and dialing the index of the desired entry.
+To make a call with a speed call list (or system speed call list), a user can select a line, press the speed call button, and enter the index of the desired entry.
+For devices without a speed call button, to access the list, the user goes off hook, dials the FFC for the speed call access, and dials the index of the desired entry.

 A controller can use the list as it exists or add a new entry.
-The new entry is added while on hook and without selecting a line.
+The new entry is added while on-hook and without selecting a line.
 The user presses the speed call key (the lamp flashes), dials the index for this number (0 to 999), and enters the number followed by the octothorpe (#).
 If accepted, the lamp becomes dark.
 Otherwise, the lamp continues to flash.